Changissnz/charlotte_county_will_be_kul_elna/README.md

 Kernel.
 Its base form is that of a grey statuesque winged anthromorphic human with a serpent for the lower half.
 A common pose of the serpent is in a circular formation, signifying the karmic-derived idea of Ouroboros.
-Behind the aesthetics of the Ouroboros lie millennia of civil wars, betrayals, and factionalism that serve as psychological support for the acceptance of the Ouroboros solution, a solution that tends to be put into the light of purification by its supporters.
+Behind the aesthetics of the Ouroboros lie millennia of civil wars, betrayals, and factionalism that serve as psychological support for the acceptance of the Ouroboros solution, a solution that tends to be presented as the light of purification by its supporters.